Literature Ireland

 Matías Battistón: On Translating the Insurrection in Dublin (in Dublin)

-In 2016, Argentinean translator Matías Battistón was awarded the position of Literature Ireland-Trinity College Dublin translator-in-residence.
-Matías intended to use the four-month residency to begin work on his translation of Beckett's Malone meurt.
+In 2016, Argentine translator Matías Battistón was awarded the position of Literature Ireland -Trinity College Dublin Translator in Residence.
+Matías intended to use the four-month residency to begin work on his translation of Samuel Beckett's Malone meurt.
 Fate had other ideas!
 Just before coming to Dublin, Matías' publishers at Ediciones Godot asked him to translate another work for them, James Stephens' The Insurrection in Dublin, a very topical work given the upcoming centenary of Ireland's Easter Rising.
 As it happens, the Beckett project had to be postponed, so Matías had the unique experience of translating a memoir about the Easter Rising in Dublin exactly one century later - in Dublin!
 Below is his account of this experience.

 ON TRANSLATING THE INSURRECTION IN DUBLIN (IN DUBLIN)